 Important travel documents

 Please let us know that your child will be travelling alone, preferably as soon as you book the flight.
 Our practical Checklist for unaccompanied children will be particularly helpful to you in preparing for your child’s journey.
-At your travel agency or at the airport you will then receive a small yellow Lufthansa shoulder bag which ideally your child should keep with them, clearly visible, throughout the entire journey.
+At the airport you will then receive a small yellow Lufthansa shoulder bag which ideally your child should keep with them, clearly visible, throughout the entire journey.
 The bag should hold all the necessary travel documents: